viQcinese/myfood_api/README.md

 - Rename config_model.env to config.env
 - Edit config.env following the instructions commented inside the file

-Set the a MongoDB URI in order to use the server routes to interact with the database
+Set your MongoDB URI in order to use the server routes to interact with the database
 ```env
 MONGO_URI=
 ```